-Serbia Power utility EPS new power gen projects presented on energy fair7.
-November 2017. / News Serbia Energy
+Serbia Power utility EPS new power gen projects presented on energy fair, News Serbia Energy

 One of the presented projects was the project comprising the revitalization of the Zvornik HPP, whose capacity after the said works will amount to 125.6 megawatts, which is 30 percent more than the current capacity.